JenniferPeterson1203/unit-fundamentals/arrays/readme.md

 // A lovely sprite has enchanted my boomerang.
 // A lovely sprite has enchanted my tent.
-// A lovely sprite has enchanted my kitten food.
+// A lovely sprite has enchanted my coin pouch.
 ```

 You can include more complex conditionals.